 While legal “negligence” is an abstract idea that is sometimes difficult to understand, it really boils down to questions of what was done—or not done—that contributed to the crash and your injuries.
 Because of this, the exact behaviors that constitute negligence may vary from case to case.

 - Driving inappropriately for current weather or road conditions

 - Texting or talking on the phone while driving

 - “Road rage” and aggressive driving behaviors

-However, while it is often the driver who is held negligent, there are situations in which the pedestrian may carry the weight of responsibility in a crash.
-For example, if a pedestrian was intoxicated, jaywalking, or distracted while walking, he or she may be held partially or fully negligent in the crash.
+However, while it is often the driver who is held negligent, there are situations in which the pedestrian may carry the weight of responsibility in an accident.
+For example, if a pedestrian was intoxicated, jaywalking, or distracted while walking, he or she may be held partially or fully negligent in the accident.

 If you are having trouble holding a driver responsible for hitting you while you were on foot, an experienced attorney can thoroughly review your case, identify any problems, and help you strengthen your claim to injury compensation.

 Have You Been Injured In A Texas Pedestrian Accident?